drs-gk/dist-robust-stochastic-gatekeeper/README.md

 - **Formula 1 Racecar**
   - High-speed autonomous racing under empirical disturbances and perception noise.
   - Nominal policy - uses Model Predictive Path Integral (MPPI) from the [paper](https://ieeexplore.ieee.org/document/8558663)
+  - The uncertainty arises from two sources:
+     - The perception module provides noisy estimates of the distance to the track boundaries.
+     - The nominal vehicle model used by the planner differs from the unknown true vehicle dynamics obtained from [Asseto Corsa Gym](https://assetto-corsa-gym.github.io/).
+     - A distributional shift arises because the DRS-gatekeeper does not explicitly account for perception noise and relies on approximate vehicle dynamics.

 - **F-16 Fighter Jet**
   - Low-altitude canyon flight with nonlinear aircraft dynamics and aerodynamic uncertainty.